Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/README.md

 ### List revisions of multiple configuration settings

-List all revision of a configuration settings by calling `listRevisions`.
+List all revisions of a configuration setting by calling `listRevisions`.
 ```Java
 String key = "revisionKey";
 String Key2 = "newRevisionKey";